ingo/ingo.github.io/_recipes/au_jus_recipe.md

 title: Au Jus
 ---

 It can be made with or without meat drippings, so vegetarians can also partake in its intensely savory glory.
 With just a few simple ingredients like herbs, garlic, wine and broth, it comes together quickly but tastes like it simmered all day.
-So much flavor in such an easy recipe!

 ### Ingredients